NordicHPC/sonar/doc/NEW-FORMAT.md

 #### **`cpus`** []SampleCpu

-The state of individual cores
+The state of individual cores.
+These are sorted in index order, and the array is always dense and of length Sockets * CoresPerSocket * ThreadsPerCore (from SysinfoAttributes for the node).

 #### **`gpus`** []SampleGpu

-The state of individual GPU devices
+The state of individual GPU devices.
+These are sorted in card index order, but the array may be sparse (some indices missing) and may in principle change in length and index set from sample to sample.

 #### **`disks`** []SampleDisk